patrickmoffitt/kinetic-javascript/README.md

     260 IF Y1+YJ<1 OR Y1+YJ>238 THEN YJ=-1*SGN(YJ)*(RND(W)+K)
     270 X=X+XI:Y=Y+YI:X1=X1+XJ:Y1=Y1+YJ
     280 GOTO190
 This project preserves the behavior of that code in JavaScript and adds a new feature to make it interactive.
-The orginal didn't feature a movable bounding box and this one does.
+The original didn't feature a movable bounding box and this one does.

 ##Credits
 This project makes use of Rick Strahl's [jquery-resizable](https://github.com/RickStrahl/jquery-resizable) project to make the bounding box mobile friendly.